janpascal/denyhosts_sync/README.md

 Stop dh_syncserver, update the database tables by running `dh_syncserver --evolve-database` and restart dh_syncserver.

+## Maintenance
+Old reports will be automatically purged by the configurable maintenance job.
+See the configuration file for configuration options.
+To clean all reports by clients, use the `--purge-reported-addresses` command line option.
+To clean all reports retrieved from the legacy sync server, use the `--purge-legacy-addresses` command line option.
+To purge a specific IP address from both the reported and the legacy host lists, use the `--purge-ip` command line option.

+Note: Use these options with care.
+Do not use them while `dh_syncserver` is running, since this may cause database inconsistencies.
+Use the `--force` command line options to skip the safety prompt when using the purge options.

 ## Links
 - [`dh_syncserver` project site](https://github.com/janpascal/denyhosts_sync)
 - [`denyhosts` project site](https://github.com/denyhosts/denyhosts)